0x9simon/slaysybil/README.md

 ## The Code Directory

+We have also uploaded the code to collect data, conduct feature engineering, compute risk score and Sybil clusters, and generate visualizations.

 (1) code/loadData: the code for loading all the possible datasets for modelling and mining.

 (2) code/sybilRecognition：the sql and python code for detecting sybils, including the bulkTransfer code, bulkDonation code, behavior code and asset-transfer graph (atg) code.
 In order to run the program, some necessary data sets are also provided.